ilmax/site/content/posts/import-many-terraform/index.md

 Let me expand on those:

 Not generating reproducible configurations means that after an import, when you run terraform plan, you may still have changes that you need to fix manually, or worse, terraform may fail due to validation problems.
-This limitation is clearly documented in the project README and I could live with it.
+This limitation is documented in the project README and I could live with it.

 Not generating idiomatic code is a bit more annoying to me, since it requires manually changing most parts of the imported code to make use of variables or reference a parent resource.
 This means that all the code that aztfy will output, needs to be adjusted/modified, moreover if you decide to reorganize the code and move the resource in a different module (hence changing the terraform resource id) after it has been imported, then you have to start modifying the terraform state manually, or you may need to import it again.

 Given the following downsides, I decided to use it only marginally and instead start writing my configuration from scratch.

-# How I did it
+## How I did it

 Before starting I came up with a set of principles to use guidelines when writing HCL modules, those are:

 1. One module for every different resource type used
-2. For every module that needs to resources defined in other modules, read these resources with a data source
+2. For every module that needs access to resources defined in other modules, read these resources with a data source
-3. All the modules input are defined in a file called variables.tf
+3. All the module's inputs are defined in a file called variables.tf
-4. All the permission related stuff (RBAC, AAD group membership) will go in a file called permission.tf
+4. All the permissions-related stuff (RBAC, AAD group membership) will go in a file called permission.tf
 5. All the networking configuration (Firewall rules, VNet, Private endpoints and so on) will go in a file called networking.tf
-6. All the modules outputs will go in a file called output.tf
+6. All the module's outputs will go in a file called output.tf
-7. These lower level modules, will be invoked by a higher level module where most of the naming logic will be
+7. These lower-level modules will be invoked by a higher-level module where most of the naming logic will be
-8. Lower level modules can only be called by higher level modules
+8. Lower-level modules can only be called by higher-level modules
-9. Several higher level modules will be created:
+9. Several higher-level modules will be created:
     - Environment specific with all the global resources
-    - Several service specific ones, one for each type of service
+    - Several service-specific ones, one for each type of service
-10. Client code can only reference higher level modules
+10. Client code can only reference higher-level modules
 11. Higher level modules should have the least number of secret possible

 > Please note that these are principles I came up with and that make sense in my specific scenario, your mileage may vary

-## Directory structure
+### Directory structure

 The principles stated above helped me come up with a directory structure that looks like the following: